Somasekhar Sundaresan appointed Bombay High Court judge nearly two years after bias row

 The Bombay High Court collegium first recommended Sundaresan’s name for judgeship in October 2021.

 After the Supreme Court collegium, on February 16, 2022, sent his name again for the appointment, the Central government, on November 25 last year, sought reconsideration of the recommendation.
-It raised objections to the fact that the he had expressed his view on matters pending before the court.
+It raised objections to the fact that the he had expressed his view on matters pending before the court on social media.

 In January 2023, the Supreme Court collegium stood its ground, rejecting the Centre’s objection.
 The collegium stated that the manner in which Sundaresan had expressed his views “does not justify the inference that he is a highly biased opinionated person or that he has been selectively critical on social media on the important policies, initiatives and directions of the government”.